-Data on Approvals and Denials by Administrative Law Judges (ALJs) at the Social Security Administration Office of Hearing Operations (OHO) in Raleigh, North Carolina.
+Data on the Approval Rates for Disability Judges in Raleigh, North Carolina at the Social Security Administration Office of Hearing Operations (OHO).

 One of the most common questions I am asked is – what are my chances of winning?
-The Judge that hears the case is certainly an important factor.
+The Disability Judge that hears the case is certainly an important factor.

 While this data is informative, it is important to be aware of its limitations.
 Please read the Notes on interpreting this data set forth below.

 Notes on interpreting this data.

-2. The number of Decisions does NOT include cases that were dismissed.
+1. The number of Decisions does NOT include cases that were dismissed.
 I deleted dismissals from this data because SSA does not explain the reason for the dismissals.
 I suspect most dismissals result from a claimant not pursuing the appeal.
 The statistic I seek to report is the Rate of Approval/Denial of disability claims by individual ALJs.
 I believe deleting dismissals yields a more accurate percentage than including dismissals.

-3. The percentage of cases Approved includes both Fully Favorable and Partially Favorable Decisions.
+2. The percentage of cases Approved includes both Fully Favorable and Partially Favorable Decisions.

-4. This data does NOT indicate whether the claimant was represented.
+3. This data does NOT indicate whether the claimant was represented.
 In my opinion being represented is an important factor in the success of the appeal.
 I believe being represented by an experienced attorney increases a claimant’s chance of being awarded disability benefits.

-5. This data showing ALJ approval rates is interesting.
+4. This data showing ALJ approval rates is interesting.
 However, it is very important for each claimant to know that the most important factor in your case is whether you have medical records documenting that your impairments meet a Listing of Impairment or a Medical Vocational Guideline which directs a finding of disability.